Java 8 introduced new classes for date and time to resolve the long-standing issues of existing APIs:

 Java 8 new date and time API was launched to address the following issues with the current date and time API:

 java.util.Calendarclasses are not thread-safe.
 Therefore, developers have to deal with concurrency issues by writing additional codes.
 The new date and time APIs are immutable and thread-safe.

 - Easier to Use & Understand — The old APIs are poorly designed with little to no direct methods for basic date operations.
 The new date and time APIs introduced in Java 8 provide a consistent and easier-to-user ISO-centric interface for dealing with dates, times, durations, and periods.
 Tons of utility methods are included in the new API for simple date and time operations.

 - Better Time Zone Handling — Old APIs do not provide any direct way to handle different timezones.
 Developers were forced to write additional logic to deal with timezone issues.
 Java 8 new date and time API separated local and zoned date times handling into two categories.
 Thus, making it straightforward to handle different timezones without writing extra codes.

 As a part of the local date and time API, Java 8 introduced

 LocalDate class represents a date without time in the ISO-8601 format (yyyy-MM-dd).
-This class does not store or represent a time or time-zone.
-Instead, it is a description of the date, as used for birthdays and anniversaries.
+This class does not store or represent a time or time zone.
+Instead, it is a date description used for birthdays and anniversaries.

-To create an instance of current local date from the system clock, you can use
+To create an instance of the current local date from the system clock, you can use the

 LocalDate.now() static method: